Kane & Lynch: Dead Men: Plot

-Lynch reveals to Kane that he made a deal with The 7 to betray Kane in order to ensure his survival as well as a position within The 7, but he is also betrayed and knocked unconscious at the construction site where Kane and his family are to be executed.
-The leaders of The 7 deny Kane's plea for additional time, after which The Brothers and Carlos depart for Havana, leaving Mute to carry out the executions.
-After being brought to the construction site along with her daughter, Kane's wife expresses her disgust with Kane but is executed by Mute before he has a chance to answer her, even though the 7 promised to let Kane speak with his wife.
+Lynch reveals to Kane that he made a deal with The7 to betray Kane in order to ensure his survival as well as a position within The7, but he is also betrayed and knocked unconscious at the construction site where Kane and his family are to be executed.
+The leaders of The7 deny Kane's plea for additional time, after which The Brothers and Carlos depart for Havana, leaving Mute to carry out the executions.
+After being brought to the construction site along with her daughter, Kane's wife expresses her disgust with Kane, but Mute executes her before he has a chance to answer her, even though The7 promised to let Kane speak with her.
 Regaining consciousness, Lynch attacks his kidnappers while an enraged Kane beats Mute to death.
-Kane and Lynch then protect Kane's daughter Jenny from The 7's reinforcements as she cries over her mother's body.
+Kane and Lynch then protect Kane's daughter Jenny from The7's reinforcements as she cries over her mother's body.

-Kane buries his wife and decides to finish off The 7 for the sake of his daughter's safety.
+Kane buries his wife and decides to finish off The7 to ensure his daughter's safety.
 Kane and Lynch free a group of "Dead Men" from prison: Rific, Thapa, and Shelly.
-These men had been wronged by The 7 and join the duo to get revenge, although Shelly expresses resentment at working with Lynch, who he recognizes; he also then reveals that Lynch may have killed his own wife.
-Before flying to Havana, they return to Tokyo and kill Retomoto, reclaiming the briefcase of money to finance their war with The 7.
+These men had been wronged by The7 and join the duo to get revenge, although Shelly expresses resentment at working with Lynch, who he recognizes; he reveals that Lynch may have killed his own wife.
+Before flying to Havana, they return to Tokyo and kill Retomoto, reclaiming the rest of the money to finance their war with The7.
 In Havana, Kane keeps everyone motivated with promises of payment as they track down The Brothers and Carlos.
-Kane informs Lynch that The 7 profit from assisting factions in civil wars, with Havana supposedly the last job needed for their retirement.
-They find themselves caught up in an ongoing civil war, joining the Cuban Revolutionary Armed Forces and battling The 7's forces that are attempting to stage a coup d'état.
+Kane informs Lynch that The7 profit from assisting factions in civil wars, with Havana supposedly the last job needed for their retirement.
+They find themselves caught up in an ongoing civil war, joining the Cuban Revolutionary Armed Forces and battling The7's forces that are attempting to stage a coup d'état.
 They find Carlos, abandoned by The Brothers.
-Kane recruits Carlos, and Thapa, no longer trusting Kane, abandons the mission as a result.
+Kane recruits him, but Thapa abandons the mission as a result.